🗼

 Guidance for regulators to address vulnerabilities due to SS7

 1. Regulatory coordination: - a bilateral Memorandum of Understanding (MOU) related DFS should be in place between the telecommunications regulator and the Central Bank on SS7.
-A sample MOU is included at Annex B of the Technical report on SS7 vulnerabilities and mitigation measures for digital financial services transactions.
+A sample MOU is included at Annex B of the .
 The MOU should include modalities around the creation of a Joint Working Committee on DFS security and risk-related matters that address SS7.

 2. Incentivize the industry - create incentive programs with industry to promote the development of countermeasures in the Telcom-DFS anti-fraud field.